digiexe-official/Reviews/reviews/thinkific review.md

 ### Keeping Students Hooked

-Thinkific’s got cool stuff like quizzes, certificates, and even community spaces where students can chat and connect.
+Thinkific offers features like quizzes, certificates, and community spaces where students can chat and connect.
 It really amps up the learning vibe.

 ### Selling Made Simple